 The other reason they feel that way is internalized ageism: the belief that younger = better and that their older selves have less value than their younger selves.
 That’s why fudging or disavowing our age is so problematic.
 It gives the number more power than it deserves.
 It distances us from our peers.
 And it reinforces ageist thinking, by implying that our years are something to be ashamed rather than proud of, and suggesting that capacities might erode or relationships founder if the number came to light.

 So what’s not to like?
 The article’s tired tagline: “age ain’t nothing but a number.”
 (This may well have been an editor’s handiwork, not Pell’s.)
 It’s the age-based version of “post-racial.”
 It’s happy talk, papering over the very real differences between being younger and older.
 It’s important to acknowledge those differences because it’s part of what makes relationships authentic.
 Because the differences are interesting.
-Because the exchange of skills and stories across generations is the natural order of things.
+Because the exchange of skills and stories across generations makes sense and feels right, for so many reasons.

 Those differences aren’t what stand between us and age equity.
 The obstacle is ageism—the age segregation that cuts us off from most of humanity and the prejudice that justifies it.
 As Pell writes, “Tolerance feels unattainable when there are hard lines drawn between decades, and terms like Boomers, GenX, and GenY keep us separate and at odds.”